Pupil Premium

 Pupil Premium Strategy

 The Pupil Premium is funding in addition to the school's budget.
-Schools are free to decide how to allocate this funding to best support the raising of attainment for this group of pupils.
+Schools are free to decide how to allocate this funding to best support this group of pupils, to ensure they belong, achieve and thrive in our school family.

-Our strategy to remove these barriers are outlined in detail within the pupil premium strategy and includes key provision for:
+Our strategy to remove barriers these children typically face in our school are outlined in detail within our pupil premium strategy below: